wildltr/ptranking/README.md

 # ptl2r: Learning to Rank in PyTorch

 This open-source project, referred to as **ptl2r** (Learning to Rank in PyTorch) aims to provide scalable and extendable implementations of typical learning-to-rank methods based on PyTorch.
 On one hand, this project enables a uniform comparison over several benchmark datasets leading to an in-depth understanding of previous methods.
-On the other hand, we can easily incorporate newly proposed models, so as to expand the territory of techniques on learning-to-rank.
+On the other hand, this project makes it easy to develop and incorporate newly proposed models, so as to expand the territory of techniques on learning-to-rank.

 # Prerequisites